-- 3. Financial Statement Amounts - a.
-Deposits and Investments b.
-Property Taxes
+3. Financial Statement Amounts

+a.
+Deposits and Investments

 The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.